 Rivalry Announces Closing of First Tranche of Previously Announced Strategic Financing

-/EIN News/ -- TORONTO, May 05, 2023 (GLOBE NEWSWIRE) -- Rivalry Corp. (the "Company" or "Rivalry") (TSXV: RVLY) (OTCQX: RVLCF) (FSE: 9VK), an internationally regulated sports betting and media company, is pleased to announce that, further to its press release dated April 26, 2023, the Company has closed the initial tranche of its non-brokered private placement (the "Private Placement") for aggregate gross proceeds of $6,916,519.50.
+TORONTO, May 05, 2023 (GLOBE NEWSWIRE) -- Rivalry Corp. (the "Company" or "Rivalry") RVLY RVLCF 9VK, an internationally regulated sports betting and media company, is pleased to announce that, further to its press release dated April 26, 2023, the Company has closed the initial tranche of its non-brokered private placement (the "Private Placement") for aggregate gross proceeds of $6,916,519.50.
 All dollar figures are quoted in Canadian dollars.

 In connection with the closing of the initial tranche of the Private Placement, the Company issued an aggregate of 4,611,013 subordinate voting shares in the capital of the Company ("Subordinate Voting Shares") at a price of $1.50 per Subordinate Voting Share.
 The Company expects to close the final tranche of the Private Placement shortly.
 All of the Subordinate Voting Shares issued in connection with the initial closing are subject to a four-month and one day statutory hold period.
 The Company expects to use the proceeds from the initial closing to accelerate operational objectives and pursue strategic growth opportunities.
 The Company paid finder's fees in the amount of $10,500 in connection with the closing of the initial tranche of the Private Placement.